-Although there is no longer a requirement to purchase an annuity, you may do so at any time from age 55 (rising to age 57 from 6th April 2028).
+Although there is no longer a requirement to purchase an annuity, you may do so if you wish.

 You should speak to your financial adviser about this option, as beyond a certain age you might not get as much from an annuity as you were taking in income withdrawals.
 This is particularly true if you have taken high levels of income.
 Generally, the older you are the more annuity you can buy for your money.
 Annuity costs can change all the time, up or down.
-Remember you can use your fund on the open market to take advantage of the best rates available from the whole range of insurance companies that offer annuities.
+Remember you can use your funds on the open market to take advantage of the best rates available from the whole range of insurance companies that offer annuities.